garrandall/popular-music-data/tracks/songs-about-rain-gary-allan.md

 Cause when I let you go looks like lonely is all that I got, Guess I'll never know what could have been,
 Sure ain't helping this mood that I'm in,
 If their gonna keep on playing me songs like,

 Rainy Night In Georgia,
 and Kentucky Rain,
 Here Comes That Rainy Day Feeling Again,
 Blue Eyes Crying In The early morning Rain,
 They go on and on,
 And there's no two the same,

 Oh how I wish I could blame all these songs about rain, All these songs about rain,
-Songs about rain.......
+Songs about rain...